 Finding a Home That’s Right For You

 While the scale of hostility expressed openly on Twitter can be troubling to think about, there are many positive signs as well, such as the relative rarity of certain slurs and how they’re often eclipsed by more tolerant language.
 When community values can vary so widely across the nation, you deserve a home that fits who you are and what you cherish.
 At ABODO.com, we can help you find local apartments that meet your needs.
 With over a million to choose from, the options are almost limitless.
-Visit ABODO today to find the place that’s right for you.
+Visit ABODO to find an apartment near you to rent.

 Methodology & Sources